wolfgang-meyenberg/Powershell-Scripts/readme.txt

                      separator for the current culture.
 -WhatIf              Don't evaluate costs but show a list of resources and
                      resource types which would be evaluated.
-Some resource types are excluded by default, they will be displayed if you use the  help switch.
-To include these types, list them with the -resourceTypes parameter explicitly
+                     Some resource types are excluded by default, they will also be displayed if you use the  help switch.
+                     To include these types, list them with the -resourceTypes parameter explicitly.

 -------------------------------------------------------------------------------